Early music activities and learning strongly influence the future abilities of a person. Even in the womb, a child's experiences are critical.

 Later on, Kindermusic is a great program for very young children, with music dance, singing, and playing rhythm instruments.

-While formal lessons usually can start as young as 5, I am spend shorter periods with younger siblings on the piano teaching them some simple notes and songs which will build their ear.
+While formal lessons usually can start as young as 5, I spend shorter periods with younger siblings on the piano, teaching them some simple notes and songs which will build their ear.

 Often I will tack on a short session with a younger sibling.

-Generally, music lessons are ideally started at age 5, earlier the better.
-However, it's never to late to start!
+Generally, music lessons are ideally started at age 5; the earlier the better.
+However, it's never too late to start!
 Just learning at a time when the brain is developing increases future potential.

 With guitar students, I start by teaching them simple songs to play and sing, each song with a new skill.
-Gradually I introduce reading music.
-Rythm and pitch are introduced naturally and holistically.
+Gradually, I introduce reading music.
+Rhythm and pitch are introduced naturally and holistically.
 We have a lot of fun.

-Guitars should be properlly sized for the child, play easily, in tune, and have a sweet tone.
-Sometimes I have used high quality beginner or step up instruments available for purchase, or know of a student that has outgrown their guitars.
+Guitars should be properly sized for the child, play easily, be in tune, and have a sweet tone.
+Sometimes I have used high-quality beginner or step-up instruments available for purchase, or know of a student that has outgrown their guitars.

 Start with a reasonable quality instrument.
 I'm happy to help.